redpanda-data/connect/docs/processors/README.md

 Reads the value found at a dot path and replaced the original contents entirely by the new value.

+#### `clean`

+Walks the JSON structure and deletes any fields where the value is:

+- An empty array
+- An empty object
+- An empty string
+- null

 ## `merge_json`